Article by Hans Holter Solhjell.

 The response funnel model primarily maps one individual’s response options, possibilities, and limitations.
 It is also meant to support the capacity development of individuals, long term safeguarding of our capacity, as well as repair of capacity limitations due to injury or trauma.

-It is important to point out that even with this individual oriented focus, the model is meant to be used in a context that emphasise the importance of context as well as our responsibility, on an individual as well as systemic level, towards each other.
+It is important to point out that even with this individual oriented focus, the model is meant to be used in a context that emphasize the importance of our circumstances as well as our responsibility, on an individual as well as systemic level, towards each other.

-Importantly, the model was originally developed in a context of caretaker-child conflict, with the aim of explaining the importance of co-regulation and regulation-support for the developing child, and for the gradually developing self-regulation capacity of the child.
+Importantly, the model was originally developed in the context of caretaker-child conflict, with the aim of explaining the importance of co-regulation and regulation-support for the developing child.

-Also, the model, influenced by Bronfenbrenner’s ecological systems theory and systems theory in general, sees our capacity as individuals, even though we can work to enhance and repair it, as greatly influenced by our immediate as well as long term contexts, in close relationships, wider social group, organisations, cultural, political and legal contexts.
+Moreover, the model, influenced by Bronfenbrenner’s ecological systems theory and systems theory in general, sees our capacity as individuals as greatly influenced by our immediate as well as long term contexts, in close relationships, wider social groups, organizations, cultural, political and legal contexts.
 As well as our natural, local as well as global, natural environment.

 You can download a basic version of the response funnel here.

-If you are interested in more information about the response funnel model you can receive our newsletter by registering your email, downloading the response funnel model below.
+If you are interested in more information about the response funnel model you can register for our newsletter.
+You will then receive a copy of The Response Funnel.

-We will then send you information about new developments of the response funnel as well as our related courses and training programs.
+In our newsletter, you will receive information about new developments of The Response Funnel as well as our related courses and training programs.